Disasters and Recoveries, Part 1

 However, it takes incredibly long for the warmth to propagate through the layers of bricks and ceramic (hint: 3-4 hours).

 Lesson#4: Recovery isn’t instantaneous.
 Even if you manage to get a backup data center up and running, it might take hours to recovery all storage volumes, databases, servers … If you need faster recovery, you need a better plan (and no, live VM migration won’t help if you’re dealing with a data center failure).

 As the oven was getting warm the seams between the ceramic tiles started leaking smoke (a regular annoyance when you use this type of oven after a while).

 We got power after ~6 hours, and our house has better insulation than I expected ;), but I was still bound to get a few more hard lessons.
-As I'm updating this post, 10% of Slovenia has no power and it might take days before it's restored.
+Electricity was gone after a few hours (in around 10% of Slovenia), and it took us two weeks to get it back.

-Every emergency has its true heroes - in this case the servicemen from the power distribution companies that have been working days and nights to restore the power, and the firefighters (most of them volunteers) that are still removing all the trees blocking the local roads.
+Every emergency has its true heroes - in this case the servicemen from the power distribution companies that have been working days and nights to restore the power, and the firefighters (most of them volunteers) that removed hundreds of trees blocking the local roads.
 Thank you, guys - you're my heroes!